Speakers

 The University of Canterbury

-Title: PINNs-derived Van der Pol Oscillators Simulating and Predicting Bifurcation and Amplitude Death Characteristics of Combustion Instabilities
+Talk: PINNs-derived Van der Pol Oscillators Simulating and Predicting Bifurcation and Amplitude Death Characteristics of Combustion Instabilities

 Prof. Dan Zhao is the Director of Master Engineering at University of Canterbury, and Strategic Evaluation Panel member of Royal Society of New Zealand.
 He serves on a number of scientific journals as the Chief and Associate Editor like Progress in Aerospace Sciences.
 Professor Zhao has been awarded with 12 fellowships from Royal Society Te Apārangi, Engineering New Zealand, US National Academy of Artificial Intelligence, European Academy of Sciences and Arts, European Academy of Sciences, Royal Aeronautical Society, Royal Society of Chemistry as well as Distinguished Fellow of International Institute of Acoustics & Vibration.
 His research expertise/interests include turbomachineries, aeroacoustics, UAV aerodynamics; propulsion; ammonia/hydrogen combustion science/technology.
 By now, Prof. Zhao has secured funding over $18.5 million.